scareyo/config/README.md

 # config

-These are my personal dotfiles managed by home-manager
+These are my personal dotfiles and system configurations

 ## Setup